MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ------------------------------ -->
-#### Operating systems 7 and Windows 8 can only do windowed hosting.
+#### Operating systems

+Windows 7 and Windows 8 can only do windowed hosting, not visual hosting.

 <!-- ------------------------------ -->